usaid-cs/yesterday-i-learned/random.md

 1. Black woman Viola Desmond [refused to leave whites-only section of theatre](https://www.theguardian.com/world/2018/mar/09/civil-rights-pioneer-viola-desmond-is-first-woman-on-canadian-currency) 10 years before Rosa Parks refused to leave whites-only section of the bus (1946 vs 1955).
 1. Both Louis and Louise translate to famous warrior or "famous in battle".
 1. In 2017, own-daughter rapist [Josef Fritzl](https://en.wikipedia.org/wiki/Fritzl_case) changed his name to Josef Mayrhoff.
 [He knew he screwed up when other people knew about it.](http://m.heute.at/oesterreich/niederoesterreich/story/50994291)
 1. No results on Google for "broke up mid-thrust"!
 I now claim this phrase.
+Edit: I also claim "broke up at the middle of sex".
 1. Stack exchange runs on [Windows servers](https://meta.stackexchange.com/a/10370/235327).
 1. Distressed jeans are Torn-up jeans that you buy for full price.
 1. "Premium" credit cards [cost more for the merchant to process](https://www.thestar.com/business/personal_finance/2013/07/23/how_credit_card_fees_for_merchants_work.html).